-ANTLR[28] is an LR-based language manipulation system that grew out of the PCTSS compiler project and is primarily aimed at implementing compilers, interpreters and translators.
-ANTLR's tree construction and walking capabilities can be used to implement many tasks done using TXL, and ANTLR's SORCERER[29] tree walker generator allows similar flexibility in specifying tree manipulations, albeit in a radically different way.
+ANTLR[39] is an LL-based language manipulation system that grew out of the PCTSS compiler project and is primarily aimed at implementing compilers, interpreters and translators.
+ANTLR's tree construction and walking capabilities can be used to assist in tasks often done using TXL, and ANTLR's SORCERER[42] tree walker generator can be used to facilitate similar parse tree manipulations, albeit in a radically different way.